Peripheral artery disease - legs

 - Pain or tingling in the feet or toes, which can be so severe that even the weight of clothes or bed sheets is painful

-- Pain that is worse when you elevate the legs and improves when you dangle your legs over the side of the bed
+- Pain that is worse when you elevate your legs, and improves when you dangle your legs over the side of the bed

 - Skin that looks dark and blue